juanfernandes/juanfernandes-uk/src/blog/keeping-track-of-tasks.md

 layout: layouts/post.njk
 title: Keeping track of tasks
 description: >-
-  I've been thinking about how I keep track of changes requested by clients, outside of project work.
-Since I maintain websites I've built as well as websites I inherited and host, I often get requests for minor changes, fixes or updates.
+Been thinking about how I keep track of changes requested by clients outside of project work.
+I maintain websites I've built as well as websites I host
 keywords:
   - freelance
   - business